mbranchnl/proxmox/README.md

 # Proxmox (homelab) state role

-This ansible-role helps you deploying Proxmox VMs with ease.
+This ansible-role helps you deploying Proxmox proxmox_vms with ease.
 In my homelab I deploy or scale VM's within 1 minute.

 ## Requirements